seanreed1111/sql-recipes/recipes.md

 Use a self-join to produce the sets of successive observations at each measurement point, and then apply aggregate functions to each set of values to compute its sum or average.

 Discussion
-Recipe 12.9 illustrates how a self-join can produce relative values from absolute values.
+Recipe 12.9 illustrates how a self-join can produce relative values FROM absolute values.
 A self-join can do the opposite as well, producing cumulative values at each successive stage of a set of observations.
 The following table shows a set of rainfall measurements taken over a series of days.
 The values in each row show the observation date and the amount of precipitation in inches: mysql> SELECT date, precip FROM rainfall ORDER BY date;
 +------------+--------+
 | date  | precip |